barlog-m/spt-andern/README.md

 Works only if `mapBotSettings` set to true.

-`mapMaxBotBuffMultiplier` increase or decrease amount of bots on maps exclude night Factory and Lab.
+`mapMaxBotBuffMultiplier` increase or decrease amount of bots on maps.

+`mapMaxBotBuffExcludeFactory` exclude Factory from max bot buff multiplier.

+`mapMaxBotBuffExcludeLab` exclude Lab from max bot buff multiplier,

 `mapPmcBotDifficulty` "easy", "normal", "hard", "impossible"